Apple Curd Recipe

 📖 Variations

-- Apple Lemon Curd: For a more pronounced lemon flavor, increase the lemon juice to 1/4 cup and the maple syrup to 3 tablespoons.
-Pure lemon curd is always made with fresh lemon juice, because it tastes much better than the bottle!
+Lemony: For a more pronounced lemon flavor, I increase the lemon juice to 1/4 cup and the maple syrup to 3 tablespoons to turn this into an apple and lemon curd.

-- Toffee Apple Curd Recipe: Increase the maple syrup to 1/4 cup, vegan butter to 2 tablespoons, and add a teaspoon of vanilla extract.
+Toffee: I increase the maple syrup to 1/4 cup, vegan butter to 2 tablespoons, and add a teaspoon of vanilla extract to turn this recipe into a dessert with a caramel and toffee essence!

-- Spices: Warm spices are the perfect addition for a spiced apple curd!
-Pumpkin pie spice, apple pie spice, cinnamon, ginger, nutmeg and allspice are good options.
+Add Spices: Warm spices are the perfect addition for a spiced apple curd!
+I just add a teaspoon of pumpkin pie spice, apple pie spice, or allspice instead of cinnamon.

 ❓ Recipe FAQs